RPT-Fitch Affirms Nuernberger's IFS at 'A+'; Outlook Stable

 The affirmation reflects Nuernberger group's (NG) strong results, improved fixed

 charge coverage and reduced debt leverage at end-2012.
-NG achieved a net
+With a net combined ratio

 The affirmation also reflects NG's strong capitalisation, its leading position